Runway safety: Confusion

 Runway confusion is when a single aircraft uses the wrong runway, or a taxiway, for takeoff or landing.
+Runway confusions are considered a subset of runway incursions.
+Three major factors that increase the risk of runway confusion include airport complexity, close proximity of runway thresholds, and joint use of a runway as a taxiway.
 Examples of runway confusion incidents include Singapore Airlines Flight 006, Comair Flight 5191 and Air Canada Flight 759.

 Monitoring of runway safety

 The U.S. FAA publishes an annual report on runway safety issues, available from the FAA website.
 New systems designed to improve runway safety, such as Airport Movement Area Safety System (AMASS) and Runway Awareness and Advisory System (RAAS), are discussed in the report.
 AMASS narrowly prevented a serious collision in the 2007 San Francisco International Airport runway incursion.